 It doesn’t have to be doing sets at the gym, either.
 Some activity of any sort helps, even walking for a half-hour every day.
 People with active lifestyles sleep better, have more energy, and feel more confident in themselves.

 The hardest part is starting.
-If you can force your way through the first two weeks, the rest is much easier.
+If you can force your way through the first two weeks, the rest is much more comfortable.